Work For Us

 Application forms are to be completed and returned to recruitment@spt.ac.uk

-Interviews to take place: w/c 24th February 2025
+Interviews to take place: Thursday 24th April 2025

 The school is committed to safeguarding and promoting the welfare of children and young people and expects all staff to share this commitment.
 Appointment is subject to satisfactory enhanced status checks from the Disclosure and Barring Service.
 The school promotes equal opportunities.